Do You Have an Exit Strategy? Retirement Planning for Studio Owners

 You’ll want to speak with a lawyer to help you negotiate and finalize a sale.
 If you run a larger studio or have multiple locations, think about using a business broker to help you find the right buyer.

-Option 2: Transfer Ownership
+Option 2: Transfer ownership

 If you’d like to see a family member or employee take over the studio, you might transfer ownership.
 This can be structured as an internal sale, which looks a lot like selling to an outside party.